+Type of assessment Inspection Pre-conditions The software evaluated is software that provides a user interface.
+There is text rendered to the screen.
+Procedure 1.
+For instances of text rendered to the screen, check that the text's information includes its text content, and that this information is programmatically determinable by assistive technologies.
+2. For instances of text rendered to the screen, check that the text's information includes its attributes, and that this information is programmatically determinable by assistive technologies.
+3. For instances of text rendered to the screen, check that the text's information includes its boundary, and that this information is programmatically determinable by assistive technologies.
+Result Pass: Checks 1, 2 and 3 are true Fail: Check 1 or 2 or 3 is false Not applicable: Pre-condition 1 or 2 is not met.

-Type of assessment Inspection
+Type of assessment Inspection Pre-conditions 1.

-Pre-conditions 1.
 The software evaluated is software that provides a user interface.

-2. There is text rendered to the screen.

-Procedure For instances of text rendered to the screen, check that the text's information includes its text content, and that this information is programmatically determinable by assistive technologies.
-For instances of text rendered to the screen, check that the text's information includes its attributes, and that this information is programmatically determinable by assistive technologies.
-For instances of text rendered to the screen, check that the text's information includes its attributes, and that this information is programmatically determinable by assistive technologies.
-For instances of text rendered to the screen, check that the text's information includes its boundary, and that this information is programmatically determinable by

-assistive technologies.

-Result Pass: Checks 1, 2 and 3 are true

-Fail: Check 1 or 2 or 3 is false

-Not applicable: Pre-condition 1 or 2 is not met.

-Type of assessment Inspection Pre-conditions The software evaluated is software that provides a user interface.
-There are user interface elements that have actions that can be executed by the user.
-Procedure Check that the user interface element's information includes the list of actions that can be executed.
-Check that this list is programmatically determinable by assistive technologies.
+2. There are user interface elements that have actions that can be executed by the user.
+Procedure 1.
+Check that the user interface element's information includes the list of actions that can be executed.
+2. Check that this list is programmatically determinable by assistive technologies.
 Result Pass: Checks 1 and 2 are true Fail: Check 1 or 2 is false Not applicable: Pre-condition 1 or 2 is not met.